minio/directpv/docs/architecture.md

 # DirectPV CSI driver architecture

-DirectPV is implemented as per [CSI specification](https://github.com/container-storage-interface/spec/blob/master/spec.md).
-It comes with below components run as Pods in Kubernetes.
+DirectPV is implemented as per the [CSI specification](https://github.com/container-storage-interface/spec/blob/master/spec.md).
+It comes with the below components run as Pods in Kubernetes.
 * `Controller`
 * `Node server`

-When DirectPV contains legacy volumes from `DirectCSI`, below additional components run as Pods
+When DirectPV contains legacy volumes from `DirectCSI`, the below additional components also run as Pods.
 * `Legacy controller `
 * `Legacy node server`

 ## Controller
-Controller runs as `Deployment` Pods named `controller` which is three replicas in any Kubernetes nodes not limiting to where node server is running.
+The Controller runs as `Deployment` Pods named `controller`, which are three replicas located in any Kubernetes nodes not limiting to where node server is running.
 In the three replicas, one instance is elected to serve requests.
-Each pod contains below running containers
+Each pod contains below running containers:
 * `CSI provisioner` - Bridges volume creation and deletion requests from `Persistent Volume Claim` to CSI controller.
 * `Controller` - Controller server which honors CSI requests to create, delete and expand volumes.
 * `CSI resizer` - Bridges volume expansion requests from `Persistent Volume Claim` to CSI controller.

 ### Controller server
 Controller server runs as container `controller` in a `controller` `Deployment` Pod.
 It handles below requests
 * `Create volume` - Controller server creates new `DirectPVVolume` CRD after reversing requested storage space on suitable `DirectPVDrive` CRD.
-For more information, refer [Volume scheduling guide](./volume-scheduling.md)
+For more information, refer to the [Volume scheduling guide](./volume-scheduling.md)
 * `Delete volume` - Controller server deletes `DirectPVVolume` CRD for unbound volumes after releasing previously reserved space in `DirectPVDrive` CRD.
 * `Expand volume` - Controller server expands `DirectPVVolume` CRD after reversing requested storage space in `DirectPVDrive` CRD.